SkySaves/QT-Book-Search/README.md

 # QT Book-Search
-## This is a re-work of my previous program "Book-Search" that uses the QT framework, this version includes a user friendly gui.
+## This is a re-work of my previous program "Book-Search."
+This rework uses the QT framework, which includes a user friendly GUI.